jjhursey/mpir-to-pmix-guide/README.md

 ## Building the MPIR Shim

 What you will need:
- * [OpenPMIx](https://openpmix.github.io/) v4.x or later installation (though any PMIx v4 standard compliant implementation can be used)
+ * [OpenPMIx](https://openpmix.github.io/) v4.x or later installation (though any PMIx v4 standard compliant implementation that includes the tool support can be used)

 ```
 ./configure --prefix=/path-to-install/mpir-shim --with-pmix=/path-to-openpmix-install